Skip to content

 Left: A connected, weighted graph.
 Right: Its minimum spanning tree of weight 16.

-Your task is to implement an algorithm computing the minimum spanning tree, i.e., a function returning for a given connected weighted graph the subset of edges in the minimum spanning tree.
+Your task is to implement an algorithm computing the minimum spanning tree, i.e., a function returning for a given connected weighted graph (V,E) the subset E of edges in the minimum spanning tree.
 There are various greedy algorithms computing the minimum spanning tree.
 You can use, for instance, use Jarnik's algorithm, whose pseudocode is below.

 vertices = [list of graph vertices]